Deeplomatcode/AWS-Centralized-Logging-Architecture-Overview/README.md

-# AWS-Centralized-Logging-Architecture-Overview# AWS Centralized Logging Architecture
+# AWS Centralized Logging Architecture

 This repository showcases a self-designed centralized logging architecture on AWS.
 It demonstrates how to collect, process, and store logs from multiple application accounts into a central Log Archive account.